Note: Before diving into today's blog post, you definitely should check out my notes on YouTube videos: My English Learning Notes

 These five YouTube channels helped me tremendously, and I watched a lot of their content.

 However, I soon realized that merely watching videos wasn't very effective on its own.
-When I tried to speak myself, I often couldn't recall the right, native vocabulary to use.
+When I tried to speak for myself, I often couldn't recall the proper, native vocabulary.

 That's why I developed LanguagePuppy.
 It’s a Chrome extension and web app that lets you easily take notes on new words and phrases as you watch these videos.
-More importantly, you can quickly review them later while you're commuting or have a few spare minutes.
+More importantly, you can quickly review them later, while commuting or when you have a few spare minutes.